anacierdem/vscode-requirejs/README.md

     code --install-extension lici.require-js

 in your command line, assuming vscode is installed and registered in your path.
+Or run;

+    ext install lici.require-js

+in command+P menu of vscode.

 ## Support